Ellyse Perry: 2023: Sixth T20 World Cup title

 Perry's biggest contribution with the bat during the 2023 ICC Women's T20 World Cup came in Australia's opening match, played against New Zealand at Boland Park.
 Her innings of 40 from 22 balls helped set up an emphatic 97-run win.
 She chipped in with the ball throughout the tournament to claim the wickets of key opponents (such as Chamari Atapattu and Laura Wolvaardt), and earned widespread praise for high-quality fielding under pressure late in her team's semi-final victory against India.
 Australia, and indeed Perry, would go on to become six-time T20 world champions with a 19-run defeat of South Africa in the final at Newlands Cricket Ground.

+2023: Ashes tour of England

+In March 2023, Perry was named for the 2023 Women's Ashes series.
+Batting at No.3 for the first time in Test cricket, Perry scored 99 in the first innings in the only test, followed with 25 in the second dig.
+Perry batted at No.5 and No.6 for the T20Is.
+She scored 51 (not out) in the 2nd T20I.
+Promoted to No.3 for the ODI series, Perry scored 41, 91 and 53 in the ODIs.

+2024: T20 World Cup

+Perry was named in the Australia squad for the 2024 ICC Women's T20 World Cup.

+2024–25: Women's Ashes

+Perry was named in the Australia squad for the 2025 Women's Ashes series.
+As of October 2025, she is batting at no.3 in the ICC women's world cup(ODI) as part of the Australian team.

 Domestic cricket

 Women's National Cricket League

 Perry made her debut for New South Wales in the Women's National Cricket League (WNCL) at the start of the 2007–08 season against South Australia, taking 2/29 from ten overs in a seven-wicket win.
 Her first WNCL scalp was Karen Rolton, rated the best batter in the world at the time.
 Perry ended her first season for New South Wales with 66 runs at 13.20 and nine wickets at 24.00 from seven matches.
 The final against South Australia was washed out without a ball bowled and New South Wales were awarded the title, having finished first in the round-robin phase.

 Perry went on to win ten more WNCL championships with New South Wales.
 Her highlights during that period include: